Getting Ready

 Gratuities:

 The following are guidelines and gratuities are up to the discretion of the individual guest.
 Gratuities are pooled for lodge and guide staff and can be given to the lodge manager, Brian Schneider, at the end of the stay.
-The pooled gratuities do not include the lodge’s expediter, Danielle Boissevain, and should be left with her directly should you like to thank her for her services.
+The pooled gratuities do not include the lodge’s expediter, Danielle Boissevain, and should be left with her directly should guests like to thank her for her services.
 Gratuities are preferred in cash.

-• Lodge and Guide Staff: $1,200 per person per week total
+• Lodge and Guide Staff: $1,200 (USD) per person per week total

 Fishing Licenses: